 Is it normal for kittens to meow a lot?

-Kittens meow frequently for food, comfort, and attention.
+Kittens meow for food, comfort, and attention.
 Scheduled meals, warm sleeping spots, and short play sessions help.

 How long should I ignore attention-seeking meows?